Embrace the Earth Live STEM Event

 Embrace The Earth – Live STEM Event for Deaf and Hard of Hearing Middle School Students

 Engage students with exciting STEM-focused activities lead by Deaf role models!
 Use our Teacher Toolkits to extend the lessons!

-This event serves as a great resource for parents and educators who are in the process of transitioning to online teaching.
+This serves as a great resource for parents and educators who are in the process of transitioning to online teaching.
 It will also give your deaf and hard of hearing students a chance to learn from deaf and hard of hearing role models.

 Embrace the Earth Teachers Toolkit

 In this Teacher’s Toolkit, you will find a week’s worth of instructional content and lesson plans that will supplement what is covered in the live STEM event.
 Throughout the Toolkit’s presentation material, you will find videos of Mick Posner, the host of the live STEM event, explaining concepts of Earth Day in an engaging fashion.

 Our Embrace the Earth Toolkit features five distinct lesson plans.
 Learn more about each below: